Ah, the summer! Winter is lovely, but honestly, who can resist a good and wonderful summer?

 By Jessica from The Belle Voyage

-What are your favorite summer destinations in Europe?
+What are your favorite European destinations to visit in the summer?

 Our best travel tips & resources: